Discover more from The Retroist

 3. David Addison from Moonlighting

 Bruce Willis brought the same smart alec attitude that would make him famous on Die-Hard, to the small screen every week as David Addison on Moonlighting.
 I re-watched season 1 of the show last year to confirm that the magic was still there and it definitely was.
-Now here is something I want you to try (and this is part of the reason I re-watched the show), try and think of a case that they worked on during the show.
+Now here is something I want you to try (and this is part of the reason I re-watched the show), try to think of a case that they worked on during the show.
 You can’t can you?
 It is easy to remember the flirting and the singing (oh the singing) and the weird special episodes, but it is very difficult to remember a case off the top of your head.
 Wish the writers had figured that out when they finally had Maddie and David consummate their relationship.

 2. The Equalizer